Creating Community | Offering Choice | Supporting Connection

 As California Licensed Midwives we practice in alignment with our Medical Board License which dictates a standard model of care that is evidence based.
 As community midwives we trust you as parents and practice with informed consent.

-We will offer you all testing and drugs as required by state law, and if you choose to decline some part of standard care then you must take responsibility for this choice and sign an “Informed Consent” paper that states that you informed about the risks you are taking and are acknowledging full responsibility for your choice.
+We will offer you all testing and drugs as required by state law, and support you to find out what works for you as the parents of this child.
+If you choose to decline some part of standard care then you must take responsibility for this choice and sign an “Informed Consent” paper that states that you informed about the risks you are taking and are acknowledging full responsibility for your choice.

 Philosophically speaking, you are the parents of your child, and we as your midwives will not be raising your child, so we will not tell you what to do.
 We at GraceFull look at all choices as ‘parenting decisions’.
 We are passionate about helping you not just birth your baby, but parent your child.
 Being informed, finding clarity and then standing in your truth as to what is best for you and your family – whether it is scientific or anecdotal – is an important part of becoming a parent, and you will always have our full support no matter what your choices and/or beliefs are.